At A Glance

 In 1987 a Palestinian Intifada, or uprising, broke out in protest against the Israeli occupation of the West Bank and Gaza Strip.
 Palestinians vented their anger by throwing rocks at soldiers and tanks near their camps and homes; there were also roadside shootings at Israeli vehicles and assaults on settlers.

-The Israeli military retaliated harshly with measures against the Palestinian population as a whole.
+The Israeli military retaliated harshly against the Palestinian population as a whole.
 They used a system of checkpoints to control the movement of people and goods around the West Bank, imposed curfews at times of high security and detained many Palestinians, often without charge or trial.

 Although groups of prisoners are periodically released, large numbers remain in custody.